node-xyz/node-xyz.github.io/documentations/getting-started/index.md

 If you run both systems now, you see that everything is working as expected and the two systems can still communicate.
 Change the `const SECRET = .. ` value in one node and see how it causes messages to be ignored by the Receiving.

-# Where to next?
+# Where to go next?

 Congrats! you have just learned something very awesome.
 This tutorial teaches you almost enough to **use** xyz, and some third party middleware packages.
-But, if you are interested in knowing more, you are encouraged to read the [Advance Topics](/documentation/advance) and [In-depth](/documentation/In-depth) section.
+But, if you are interested in knowing more, you are encouraged to read the [Advance Topics](/documentation/advance) section.

 ---